 With 29 electoral votes, Florida will be one of the most highly-coveted states for President Donald Trump and whoever the Democratic Party nominates.

 In 2016, Republicans saw four counties transition from supporting President Barack Obama to supporting then-candidate Trump.
 Those counties were Jefferson, Monroe, Pinellas and St. Lucie Counties.
 In addition to those four flips, one county barely maintained its “red” status: Duval County, the home of Jacksonville and a traditional GOP stronghold.
-Democrats continue to look at Duval County since former Tallahassee Mayor Andrew Gillum narrowly defeated Republican Ron DeSantis there in last year’s gubernatorial race.
+Democrats continue to look at Duval County since Duval was one county where former Tallahassee Mayor Andrew Gillum narrowly defeated Republican Ron DeSantis even though DeSantis went on to win the majority of the state’s counties.

 In 2016, Trump edged out Hillary Clinton among Duval County voters by a margin of 49 percent to 47.5 percent, with Libertarian Party nominee Gary Johnson taking 2.6 percent of the vote.
 Voters under 35 could be key on the First Coast.
 Jacksonville’s recent influx of younger workers in tech industry careers could make these voters crucial in the 2020 election which could tip the state and ultimately, the nation, against a Trump reelection.